bizbooq/bizbooq-support/docs/en/02-dashboard/02-how-do-i-create-a-dashboard.md

 ## Widgets <a id="#widgets"></a>

-Ciniki has a number of widgets that you can add to a dashboard.
+BizBooq has a number of widgets that you can add to a dashboard.
 They are:

 - **Total Income** - The **Total Income** widget shows the total amount generated from your business' sale of goods or services.
 It displays your company's total earnings or income within the current date range of the dashboard.